 Tone down the media

-One of the reasons there is currently an increase in stress is because we are listening to all the mainstream media everyday…. sometimes multiple times a day.
-The more we engage in this information from all our devices, there is a greater chance that we won’t get a good night sleep and then this is when it starts to affect our health.
+One of the reasons there is increases in stress is because we are listening to all the mainstream media everyday…. sometimes multiple times a day and we all know that the media tends to focus on the negative.
+Good news does not sell newspapers!
+The more we engage in this information from all our devices, the greater the chance that we won’t get a good night sleep and then this is when it starts to affect our health.
 Just listen to one update per day or have one free news day per week.
 Check up on the news every second day.
 If you can’t do this then just set limits, ideally do this in the morning and don’t do at night.
 Once it is done turn it off for the rest of the day.
 Also, most of us know to minimise our phone and laptop screen time at night.
 Limit caffeine after 2pm each day and make sure you darken your room so that you can get quality and quantity of sleep back in your life again.

 Sleep has a huge impact on our physical and mental health.
 We spend a third of our lives sleeping.
 We can go without food for 8 hours a day or even fast for day, or exercise for 8 hours however we can’t go without 8 hours sleep!

 Studies have shown that one-night lack of sleep can cause anti-social behaviours the next day[ii]

 Sleep is one of the most nutritious foods that we can consume!
 Studies have shown just one night of lack of sleep dramatically compromises the ability of the brain to clear the lymphatic system.
 In one study the activity of the amygdala (the fear centre of the brain) impulsiveness is dramatically enhanced by 60% by not getting a good night sleep.
 Lack of sleep increases inflammation and can increase cortisol.
 Lack of sleep can activate the fear centre of the brain and at the moment this is not what we want to be doing.